 Clause 13 amends section 40 of the Principal Act, which provides for the payment of interest on overdue student assistance debts.
-The amendment adds that a late payment charge of \$100 is to be payable under section 40.
+The amendment will add that a late payment charge of \$100 is to be payable under section 40 and will modify the period for which interest may be charged.